Statistics A Level

-|Start date||3 September 2019|
+|Start date||4 September 2023|

-|Course code||MST-AL (1921)|
+|Course code||MST-AL (2325)|

 Students applying for medicine can access support in preparing for medical admissions tests which are organised by The Agency at College.

-You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
-You can also apply for a second, alternative programme of study on the application page.
-If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email: email@example.com
+You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
+You can also apply for a second, alternative vocational programme of study via a separate application.
+If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email email@example.com

-A Level Statistics (Business and Economics)
+A Level Statistics (Biology, Psychology)